Adolis García Player Props: Rangers vs. Royals

 Royals Pitching Rankings

-- The pitching staff for the Royals has a collective nine K/9, which ranks 13th in the league.
+- The pitching staff for the Royals has a collective 8.8 K/9, which ranks 17th in MLB.

-- The Royals have a 3.74 team ERA that ranks eighth among all MLB pitching staffs.
+- The Royals have the 14th-ranked team ERA across all MLB pitching staffs (4.36).

-- Royals pitchers combine to rank 11th in baseball in home runs given up (nine total, 0.9 per game).
+- Royals pitchers combine to rank 16th in baseball in home runs allowed (12 total, 1.1 per game).

-- Greinke (0-2) pitches for the Royals to make his third start of the season.
+- Lyles (0-2) makes the start for the Royals, his third of the season.

-- In his last appearance on Wednesday, the righty tossed six innings against the Toronto Blue Jays, allowing one earned run while surrendering seven hits.
+- His most recent time out came on Thursday against the Toronto Blue Jays, when the right-hander threw 5 2/3 innings, surrendering five earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.